top of page

 • Team of support and case management help increase your chances of success

-• Reduce criminal recidivism
+• Alternative sentencing options / Reduce criminal recidivism

 • Stabilize mental health and increase compliance with treatment